apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 What is not included:
 - IER - missing IER object stores and configuration.
 - ICCs - not covered.
 - Caution!
-FNCM External share - login issues, do not configure, otherwise other capabilities will break as well - waiting for fixes here.
+FNCM External share - login issues, do not configure, otherwise other capabilities will break as well - waiting for fixes.
+- Caution!
+RPA currently works only with one user cpadmin due to identity issue.
+- Caution!
+Process MIning currently doesn't work - IAF operator issues, BAI integration issues - waiting for fixes.
 - Workflow Server and Workstream Services - this is a dev deployment.
 BAW Authoring and (BAW + IAWS) are mutually exclusive in single project.

 ## What is in the package 📦